-But they had chosen a profoundly holy man for the job, someone who’d be declared “Blessed” just a few decades later.
+But they had chosen a profoundly holy man for the job, someone who’d be canonized a saint just a few decades later.
 One thing about holy people–they are docile to the Holy Spirit.
 The Spirit blows where he wills, and they follow without hesitation.
 Don’t choose that sort of person to man the helm if you don’t want to rock the boat.

 Docility requires humility, which is a critical component of holiness in any age.
 When asked to enumerate the four Cardinal Virtues, St. Bernard of Clairveaux (11th century) replied “humility, humility, humility and humility.”
 If there was a salient characteristic of Angelo Roncalli, it was these four cardinal virtues!

 Born to a peasant sharecropping family of Northern Italy, Angelo never lost touch with his roots.
 As a seminarian, spent his summers working the fields with his brothers.
 Whenever he removed the white gloves of papal ceremonial, one could see the calloused hands of a peasant.